Project Runway Latin America: First season

-Second Season
+Second season

 The second season premiered September 5, 2011 on Glitz*.
 The show was filmed in the city of Miami, Florida.
 The winner will win $30,000 to start his or her own collection, the possibility of presenting his collection at the Mercedes Benz DF Fashion Week México, a magazine photo shoot for Glamour México and Latin America, plus one week for two at the luxurious Live Aqua Cancún Hotel, courtesy of the sponsors of the event marks.

-It included the participation of 14 designers from Argentina, Chile, Colombia, México, Uruguay, Puerto Rico, and Venezuela.
+It included the participation of 14 designers from Argentina, Chile, Colombia, Mexico, Uruguay, Puerto Rico, and Venezuela.
 It is hosted by Mexican model and presenter Rebecca de Alba, who is also part of the jury alongside the Venezuelan designer Ángel Sánchez and the Colombian model and presenter Monica Fonseca.
 The designers were mentored by the Argentinian designer Mariano Toledo.